pinobatch/numism/docs/nes_coins.md

 5. Sprite at Y=$FF (vertically off screen) doesn't trigger sprite 0 hit
 6. Sprite 0 hit triggers in all four flip states
-7. Having nine or more sprites on a scanline turns on the overflow flag ($2002 bit 5), provided rendering is on for that line
+7. DMC sample sets $4015 bit 4; end of sample clears it
 8.
-9.
+9. Having nine or more sprites on a scanline turns on the overflow flag ($2002 bit 5), provided rendering is on for that line
 10.
 11. Second $2002 read in vblank has bit 7 false
 12.